The Rochdale Canal and Calder & Hebble Navigation

 The Rochdale Canal is a broad canal which pioneered the route up the valleys on each side of Blackstone Edge on to the magnificent rounded slopes of the Pennine moors.
 Rail and modern road followed on, all packed tightly into the available space.
 The canal was reopened in 2002, a wonderful journey for energetic boaters, especially as part of a ‘Pennine Ring‘.

 The Rochdale Canal

-Control was transferred to British Waterways/The Waterways Trust in 2000 and the full restoration cost £23.8 million, funded by grants of £11.9 from the Millennium Commission, £10.8 million from English Partnerships and substantial contributions from Rochdale and Oldham Councils.
+Full restoration in 2002 cost £23.8 million, funded by grants of £11.9 from the Millennium Commission, £10.8 million from English Partnerships and contributions from local Councils.

 Originally an improved river navigation it is now mostly a wide canal, a mid eighteenth century extension from Wakefield along the River Calder and River Hebble to Salterhebble near Halifax and to Sowerby Bridge.
 The Halifax branch was abandoned in 1942.
 It runs from the junction with the Rochdale Canal at Sowerby Bridge down a narrow valley to Wakefield where it joins a branch of the Aire and Calder Navigation.
 It’s unusual short (57ft) wide locks require the use of a ‘handspike’.
 Sowerby Bridge Wharf is well worth a visit.
 A derelict 18th century transshipment hub was transformed when the Rochdale canal was reopened into a busy business and leisure centre with coffee shop, upmarket hairdressers, ladies’ gym and offices, moorings and hire boat base.

 There are two circular cross Pennine Canal Rings which include the Rochdale Canal and the Calder & Hebble Navigation.